App-vNext/Polly/docs/strategies/circuit-breaker.md

 Operation failed too many times please try again later.
 ```

+The `BrokenCircuitException` and the `IsolatedCircuitException` provide access to the following properties:

+- `RetryAfter`;
+- `TelemetrySource`.

-The `BrokenCircuitException` and the `IsolatedCircuitException` provides access to the following properties: `RetryAfter`, and `TelemetrySource`.
-If the `RetryAfter` optional `TimeSpan` is provided then this indicates that circuit is open at least this time period and you should retry your operation no sooner than the value given.
-The `TelemetrySource` property is a [`ResilienceTelemetrySource`](xref:Polly.Telemetry.ResilienceTelemetrySource) which allows you retrieve information like the executed pipeline and the executed strategy.
-These can be really handy whenever you have multiple circuit breaker strategies in your pipeline and you want to know which strategy threw the `BrokenCircuitException`.
+If a `TimeSpan` value is provided to the optional `RetryAfter` property then this indicates that circuit is open for at least this time period and you should retry your operation no sooner than the value given.

+The `TelemetrySource` property is a [`ResilienceTelemetrySource`](xref:Polly.Telemetry.ResilienceTelemetrySource) which allows you retrieve information such as the executed pipeline and strategy.
+These can be useful if you have multiple circuit breaker strategies in your pipeline and you need to know which strategy caused the `BrokenCircuitException` to be thrown.

 ## Defaults